KC Porter: Films

 In 2010, he composed music for the film, Faith in Common, which was selected at Dawn Breakers International Film Festival.

 Porter created and produced a short documentary film on Bahaʼi painter Hooper Dunbar's art and faith called The Forces of Light and Darkness in 2016.

 His other film contributions include voicing the role of Karl in the animated feature El Americano, and music productions for Mr. and Mrs. Smith, The Mexican, Hercules, Girlfight, Grosse Point Blank, Despicable Me 3, Get Him to the Greek, Cape of Good Hope, and the Spanish-version of The Flintstones.

 Activism, education

 In 1999, Porter, along with Faith Holmes and Dennis Stafford, created Oneness, a non-profit organization with the mission of eliminating racism and promoting unity through music.
-Artists who have joined or contributed to the organization include Carlos Santana, BB King, Macy Gray Sarah McLachlan, Chaka Khan, Jimmy Jam, Ricky Martin, Brian McKnight, Angelique Kidjo, Luther Vandross and others.
+Artists who have joined or contributed to the organization include Carlos Santana, B. B. King, Macy Gray Sarah McLachlan, Chaka Khan, Jimmy Jam, Ricky Martin, Brian McKnight, Angelique Kidjo, Luther Vandross and others.
 The money raised through its various projects goes to awareness and educational programs as well as scholarships and grants that promote positive race relations.
 These projects include the Songwriters' Summit, in which songwriters/artists created music of healing, unity and justice, and the Power of Oneness Awards, recognizing individuals for their commitment to fostering meaningful change in the area of race relations.